A Newton's Iteration Converges Quadratically to Nonisolated Solutions Too: Introduction

 In this paper, we formulate the notion of {\em semiregular} solutions, establish an extension of Newton's iteration for such solutions and prove its local quadratic convergence on exact equations along with local linear convergence on perturbed equations with empirical data.
-Furthermore, we provide a geometric interpretation of the convergence tendency, elaborate the modeling/applications involving nonisolated solutions and demonstrate our software implementation with computing examples.
+Furthermore, we provide a geometric interpretation of the convergence tendency, elaborate the modeling and applications involving nonisolated solutions and demonstrate our software implementation with computing examples.

 An isolated zero is regular if the Jacobian is invertible, namely the nullity of the Jacobian and the dimension of the zero are both zero.
 Nonisolated zeros of a smooth mapping can form a smooth submanifold of a positive dimension such as curves and surfaces.
 We generalize the regularity of isolated zeros to the semiregularity of nonisolated cases as the dimension being identical to the nullity of the Jacobian at the zero.
-Semiregular zeros of positive dimensions form branches with locally invariant dimensions (Lemma~\ref{l:cr}) and, near a semiregular zero, we prove a crucial property that every stationary point is a semiregular zero (Lemma~\ref{l:rz}).
+Semiregular zeros of a positive dimension form branches with locally invariant dimensions (c.f.
+Lemma~\ref{l:cr}) and, near a semiregular zero, we prove a crucial property that every stationary point is a semiregular zero (c.f.
+Lemma~\ref{l:rz}).